Bullbotbam/regex-tutorial/gist-template.md

 ### Anchors

-Also known as "atomic zero-width assertions", these special characters specify a position in the string where a match must occur.
+Also known as "atomic zero-width assertions", these special characters show the position in the string where a match must occur.
 The regular expression engine looks for a match in the specified position only.
-The caret at the start of this expression is one example of an anchor.
+The caret(^) at the start of this expression is one example of an anchor.

 ```
 ([\/\w \.-]*)*\/?$/
 ```

 The "$" towards the end of the expression signifies the matches must happen at the end of a string or line.
-Another possibility is to use the "\n" flag woule indicate a new line being formed/evaluated.
+Another option one can use the "\n" flag to indicate a new line.

 ### Quantifiers